 We may disclose personal data that we collect or you provide as described in this Policy:

-- To contractors, service providers, and other third parties we use to support our business and who are bound by contractual obligations to keep personal data confidential and use it only for the purposes for which we disclose it to them
+- To contractors, service providers, and other third parties we use to support our business and who are bound by contractual obligations to keep personal data confidential and use it only for the purposes for which we disclose it to them, including:

-- To third parties to market their products or services to you if you have consented to these disclosures.
+- To third parties to promote Rotary or for the third party to market their products or services to you if you have consented to these disclosures.
 We contractually require these third parties to keep personal data confidential and use it only for the purposes for which we disclose it to them.
-For more information, see the Choices About How We Use and Disclose Your Personal Data section.

 - To fulfill the purpose for which you provide it